NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 **Data Retrieval:**
 ```
-Retrieve RUL of each unit from the FD001 dataset.
-Then plot the distribution of RUL.
+Retrieve the time in cycles and operational setting 1 from the FD001 test table for unit number 1 and plot its value vs time.
 ```

 ![Data Retrieval Example](imgs/test_prompt_1.png)

 **Visualization:**
 ```
-Retrieve the time in cycles and operational setting 1 from the FD001 test table for unit number 1 and plot its value vs time.
+Retrieve real RUL of each unit in the FD001 test dataset.
+Then plot a distribution of it.
 ```

 ![Visualization Example](imgs/test_prompt_2.png)